 Osan Air Base is a hidden gem on the military Space-A circuit.
 The culture, cuisine, shopping, and sites of South Korea rival major destinations around the world.
-Plus, you can take the convenient shuttle provided by the base to easily access Incheon airport, a major Asian hub.
-A hop to Osan is the perfect way to start your adventures in Asia!
+Also, you can take the convenient shuttle provided by the base to easily access Incheon airport, a major Asian hub.

 Whether Korea is your destination, or you’re just passing through, here’s what you need to know about flying Space-A to Osan AB, Korea.